LMPD: Suspect's attempt to take collections plate at Portland church thwarted by parishioners

 A Metro Police spokesperson said the incident happened during Sunday service at Portland Church of Christ.

-The suspect, who is a juvenile, allegedly grabbed the offering plate after collections were taken.

-As he tried to run away, police said he pulled out a gun and tried to fire into the air.
+A juvenile allegedly grabbed the offering plate after collections were taken and as he tried to run away, police said he pulled out a gun and attempted to fire into the air, witnesses told police.

-He was taken into custody and he’s not being identified because of his age.
+He was taken into custody and he’s not being identified because of his age, LMPD said.

 ►Make it easy to keep up-to-date with more stories like this.
 Download the WHAS11 News app now.
 For Apple or Android users.